candycode/candycode.github.com/site/about/index.md

 led outsourced teams and contributed to technical documentation and scientific papers.

-I worked in many fields which, at the time, were indeed uncharted territory such as building a collaborative 3d modeling program that could work over a network in 1996, automatic reconstruction of 3d head models and video-conferencing with avatars in 2000, mobile multimedia development in 2002 and real-time reconstruction and visualization of approximated solutions to the Schrödinger equation.
+I worked in many fields which, at the time, were indeed uncharted territory such as building a collaborative 3d modeling program that could work over a network in the nineties, automatic reconstruction of 3d head models and video-conferencing with avatars in 2000, mobile multimedia development in 2002 and real-time reconstruction and visualization of approximated solutions to the Schrödinger equation.

 I do have a web presence since 1996 and used my sites to distribute my own developed free software and programming tutorials which although dated I hope they will find room on this website and _GitHub_.